Filter posts by category

 Accused Fraudsters Scam Elderly Man and Sell His Clermont Home, According to Police

+CLERMONT, Florida—After a months-long investigation by Clermont Police Department, two men were arrested this week after scamming an elderly man out of his home and selling it late last year.
 According to a probable cause affidavit, in November 2022, the victim’s niece filed an online complaint with Clermont Police Department stating she believed her uncle was a victim of foreclosure fraud and she found his house was for sale, which was impossible because he is mentally and physically impaired and was admitted to a rehabilitation facility.
-She also stated she and her husband had power of attorney (POA) over most of her uncle’s affairs, including real estate and financial transactions.
+She also stated she and her husband had power of attorney (POA) over most

 Accused Fraudsters Scam Elderly Man and Sell His Clermont Home, According to Police Read More »